 Emmanuel E. "Manny" Antimisiaris is a research pilot and navigator in the Flight Crew Branch of the Flight Operations Directorate at NASA's Armstrong Flight Research Center, Edwards, CA.

 An employee of NASA contractor Computer Sciences Corporation, Antimisiaris is currently one of the pilots of the highly modified Boeing 747SP that serves as the platform for the Stratospheric Observatory for Infrared Astronomy, or SOFIA, flying observatory.
-He also flies NASA Dryden's Beechcraft B200 King Air and is a mission navigator on the NASA's DC-8 airborne science flying laboratory.
+He also flies NASA Armstrong's Beechcraft B200 King Air and is a mission navigator on the NASA's DC-8 airborne science flying laboratory.

 Antimisiaris first joined NASA as a Systems Safety Engineer, evaluating upcoming test flights and analyzing the hazards involved and mitigations to make those flights safer.

 He transferred to flight operations as a navigator on the DC-8 in 2008 and has deployed on several airborne science campaigns with this aircraft, including Operation IceBridge over the Antarctic and the intercept of the Hayabusa space probe re-entry near Australia.
 He improved the mission planning process for upcoming flights of the DC-8 by incorporating automated flight planning and eliminating the tedious task of manually building flight plans.
 With many hours of 747 experience during his airline career, he was assigned as a SOFIA pilot in 2010.
 He flew several of SOFIA's "first light" and early science missions.

 Before joining NASA, Antimisiaris flew various aircraft for several airlines, including 747s for Southern Air Transport, DC-8 and DC-9 aircraft for Airborne Express, 737s for American Airlines, the LR-45 for Flexjet, and A-320s for JetBlue Airways.